pedroarthur-almeida/Project-p1/README.md

 ---
 # 🚧 Active development
-- This project is under active development and subject to change.
+- This project is under active development and subject to change...
 ---